Crawl Space Encapsulation Costs in Canada

 Is encapsulation worth it in cold climates (Alberta, Quebec)?

-Absolutely.
-It prevents frozen pipes, reduces heat loss through floors, and stops frost heave.
-Encapsulation with rigid insulation dramatically lowers heating bills.
+Yes, it can help prevent frozen pipes, reduce heat loss through floors, and mitigate frost heave.
+Adding rigid insulation may lead to lower heating costs.

 Do I need a dehumidifier after encapsulation?

-In most Canadian climates (except arid parts of Prairies), yes.
-A dehumidifier keeps relative humidity below 55%, preventing mold and musty smells.
-Add $1,500–$3,000.
+In most Canadian climates (except arid parts of the Prairies), a dehumidifier can help maintain relative humidity below 55%, reducing the risk of mold and musty smells.
+Typical addition: $1,500–$3,000.

 Are these estimates inclusive of taxes?